-We performed the following procedures, amongst others:

-- Developed an understanding of the Home Care strategy including how the acquired businesses of HT, HSS and the internally developed businesses of Care Complete and Medibank at Home are managed and monitored by the Group. - Developed an understanding of the process by which the projected future cash flows of Home Care that include expected operational, productivity and financial synergies were developed. - Considered the level of business performance monitoring by the Group and assessed whether the monitoring was performed at the Home Care level. - Compared the cash flows included in the impairment test with the three year business plan presented to and approved by the Board. - Considered whether the cash flow forecasts were reasonable and were based on supportable assumptions, by comparing the forecasts to actual cash flows from previous years and industry data. - Tested the mathematical accuracy of the value-inuse model and re-performed the Group's sensitivity analysis, considering reasonably possible changes in key assumptions. - Together with PwC valuation experts, compared the discount rate assumptions to market data, comparable data and industry research.
+Key audit matter How our audit addressed the key audit matte Impairment test of goodwill allocated to Home Care Group of Cash Generating Units (CGUs) (\$07.2m) We performed the following procedures, amongst others: (\$97.2m) Refer to Note 12 for accounting policy and disclosures The Group recognised goodwill of \$97.2m as a result of he acquisition of HealthStrong (HT) in July 2017 and Home Support Services (HSS) in August 2018.
+For the purposes of impairment testing, this goodwill has been allocated to a group of CGUs which is comprised of HT, HSS and two internally developed businesses of Care Complete and Medibank at Home.
+This group of CGUs s referred to as the Home Care Group of CGUs ("Home Developed an understanding of the Home Care strategy including how the acquired businesses of HT, HSS and the internally developed businesses of Care Complete and Medibank at Home are managed and monitored by the Group.
+Developed an understanding of the process by which the projected future cash flows of Home Care that include expected operational, productivity and financial synergies were Care").
+Ne considered this to be a key audit matter due to the: developed.Considered the level of business performance significant judgement required by the Group in determining the level at which goodwill is tested monitoring by the Group and assessed whether th monitoring was performed at the Home Care leve for impairment.
+The Group performed impairment testing at the Home Care level as it considers that there are operational, efficiency, productivity and financial synergies that will be derived through the • Compared the cash flows included in the impairment test with the three year business plan presented to and approved by the Board. integration of the businesses.
+The Group also monitors performance of these businesses at the Home Care level; • Considered whether the cash flow forecasts were reasonable and were based on supportable assumptions, by comparing the forecasts to actua cash flows from previous years and industry data financial significance of the goodwill allocated to Home Care which accounts for more than 47% (\$97.2m) of the Group's goodwill balance • Tested the mathematical accuracy of the value-in- use model and re-performed the Group's recoverable amount of Home Care is determined using a value-in-use model that requires sensitivity analysis, considering reasonably possible changes in key assumptions. significant judgement by the Group to estimate future cash flows based on a number of key assumptions, including revenue forecasts and expected synergies. • Together with PwC valuation experts, compared the discount rate assumptions to market data, comparable data and industry research.